Uppi 2: Reception

+Critical response

-Reviewing the film for The Hindu, Archana Nathan called the film a "self-help book" where "Upendra wonders... about the concept of you (neenu) "unearth[ing] theories about the different kinds of people on this planet, their manner of thinking..." and handing down "some life advice."
+Archana Nathan of The Hindu called the film a "self-help book" where "Upendra wonders... about the concept of you (neenu) "unearth[ing] theories about the different kinds of people on this planet, their manner of thinking..." and handing down "some life advice."
 She further wrote, "Upendra theorises about three different kinds of people: those who obsess about the future, those who live in the past and finally, those who live entirely in the present.
-It is the third kind that he champions and practises in the film."
-She concluded writing, "Uppi2 wants to reform you but overdoes it."
+It is the third kind that he champions and practises in the film.
+Uppi2 wants to reform you but overdoes it."
 S. Viswanath of Deccan Herald wrote, "...
 Upendra takes on a highly philosophical pitch while narrating a convoluted, but cracker of an action plot."
-He called the film Upendra's "show all the away" and added that "he goes on philosophising about the real and unreal, seen and unseen, the here and now."
-He concluded writing, "[the film] climaxes to an unpredictable end, you are in a tizzy, swirled and squished by the storytelling."
+He called the film Upendra's "show all the away" and added that "he goes on philosophising about the real and unreal, seen and unseen, the here and now. [the film] climaxes to an unpredictable end, you are in a tizzy, swirled and squished by the storytelling."

 Shyam Prasad S. of Bangalore Mirror felt that "[t]he execution of the film does not match the brilliance of the script."
 He drew comparisons of the protagonist's role and philosophy of life to Eckhart Tolle's work The Power of Now and called the lead character a pale shadow of his trademark eccentric characters in A and Upendra which behaved like Jean-Paul Sartre's Erostratus.
-Crediting the technical and acting departments with mixed reviews, he concluded writing, "Uppi2 stands apart, but just about."

 A. Sharadhaa of The New Indian Express felt the film was "[H]igh on intrinsic value" and wrote, "It may be an ambitious attempt to teach life lessons to the common man, but that is exactly the reason why Uppi 2 could fall into the category of films which were bold enough to go beyond the obvious.
 And surely, even with its little puzzles, the film does not disappoint."
 She further wrote, "As an actor too, he [Upendra] portrays the various shades of life with élan.
 His different avatars all send a message.
 Kristina Akheeva has tried her best to live up to expectations while Parul Yadav’s short and sweet role has a good impact."

-She concluded praising the acting performances of supporting characters, music and the cinematography.
-Writing for The Times of India, Sunayana Suresh felt that it "preach[es] his [Upendra's] brand of pop philosophy, which has far evolved from the one he preached in the decade-old film Upendra".
+Sunayana Suresh of The Times of India felt that it "preach[es] his [Upendra's] brand of pop philosophy, which has far evolved from the one he preached in the decade-old film Upendra".
 She wrote, "Parul Yadav's cameo is one of the highlights of the film.
 Upendra is at his vintage best when it comes to acting."
 She felt that Kristina Akheeva's casting was "debatable" noting that "she doesn't seem to add much weight to the film" with her lip sync also going "awry".